cul-it/cul-folio-analytics/canned_reports/CR145/README.md

 NOTE: If the item was not checked out during Folio migration (if it had a status of available), then the count of checkouts prior to migration will not be included.
 This report contains only only post-migration checkouts.

 The report shows total checkouts and the number of renewals for each individual piece of equipment, and the current status, along with the date of this current status.
+It includes patron group name.